Battle of Karbala (1991): 6–11 March

 Throughout the counterattack, voices could be heard on loudspeakers which were located in the shrines of Abbas and Hussein, directing the insurgents to attack the Republican Guards.
 In the closing days of the uprising, the shrines were heavily damaged by artillery shells and rockets which were fired from helicopters.
 Many rebels and many civilians who supported them barricaded themselves in the buildings.
 In video recordings of the uprising, the people are dancing in euphoria and they are also requesting aid from America and Iran, aid which never came.
-Once the loyalist forces surrounded the shrine, the leader of the assault and a henchman of Saddam, Kamal Hussein Majid, stood on a tank and shouted: "Your name is Hussein and so is mine.
+Once the loyalist forces surrounded the shrine, the leader of the assault and a minion of Saddam, Kamal Hussein Majid, stood on a tank and shouted: "Your name is Hussein and so is mine.
 Let us see who is stronger now."
 He then gave the order to open fire on the shrine.
 After blowing down the doors of the shrine, the Guards rushed in and killed the majority of the people who were inside the shrine with automatic weapons fire.

 Once it was in control of the city, the army encircled each district of it and looked for young men.
 At first, the soldiers shot whoever they saw.
 After a day or so, they arrested every male who was over the age of 15.
 Shia clerics who were seen walking on the streets were rounded up and never seen again.
 Dead bodies were mined and people were not allowed to remove them from the streets.
 Helicopter gunships which were located on the outskirts of the city reportedly strafed civilians while they were fleeing from the city.